What is tDCS?

 What makes a high-quality tDCS device stand out from the rest?
 Is it build quality, accurate current delivery, automatic current ramp up/down, a built-in timer, a low battery indicator?

-Reliability is one of the fundamental features to consider as you shop for a tDCS device.
-If you are in the market for a tDCS device, there are a variety of products on the market to suit your needs.
-Our goal at Caputron is to help you get a good understanding of the recommended features to look for in a tDCS device and help you choose the best tDCS device for your intended use.
+Reliability is one of the fundamental features to consider as you shop for your device.
+If you are in the market for tDCS equipment, there are a variety of products on the market to suit your needs.
+Our goal at Caputron is to help you get a good understanding of the recommended features to look for in a tDCS device and help you choose the best stimulator for your intended use.

-A lot of people ask the question, "What is the best tDCS device you can buy?"
-Our goal at Caputron is to help you choose the best tDCS device for your intended use.
-With that in mind, we breakdown the features and advantages of the different tDCS devices as well as highlight what are the key features you should look for when choosing your tDCS device.
-For a detailed side by side comparison, view our tDCS Device comparison table.
+A lot of people ask the question, "What is the best tDCS device I can buy?"
+Our goal at Caputron is to help you choose the best device for your intended use.
+With that in mind, we breakdown the features and advantages of the different tDCS stimulators as well as highlight what are the key features you should look for when choosing your very own device.
+For a detailed side by side comparison, view our tDCS Device Comparison Table.

 Similar to how a device can adjust the output based on your skin resistance, a tDCS device should be able to slowly increase and decrease the current, over ~15-20 seconds, at the beginning and end of stimulation respectively.
 This is an important feature that should not be overlooked as it allows you to accommodate to the sensation of stimulation and prevents you from becoming light-headed at the onset of a session.

-A simple yet very important feature to look for in a tDCS device.
+A simple yet very important feature to look for in your device.
 A tDCS device works off a battery and it is the premise on which the technology was built.
-The device needs a clear visual indicator that will inform the user that the tDCS device does not have enough power left to complete a full session and the battery should be replaced.
+The device needs a clear visual indicator that will inform the user that the device does not have enough power left to complete a full session and the battery should be replaced.

 The accessories that come with a tDCS device are an often over-looked feature.
 It is important that the accessories are well built and safe for use.
 Caputron highly recommends NOT using accessories that utilize an alligator clip for tDCS.
 A safe tDCS electrode will have a protective shell that completely hides the metal of the lead cable.
 A device that uses an alligator clip will have exposed metal that will cause burns if contact is made with the skin.
 Caputron also does not recommend using hydrogel electrodes for tDCS as these electrodes are designed for AC stimulation.
 When hydrogel electrodes are used with DC stimulation, the hydrogel quickly wears down and leaves the bare electrode in contact with the skin, resulting in burns.
 A tDCS device should come with sponge electrodes encased in a protective shell to reduce the risk of accidental burns during stimulation.